joonarafael/ohte/documentation/software_testing.md

 ### HISTORY_TEST

-The [History](../flaggame/src/tests/d_history_test.py) test module performs mupltiple tests assessing the logic responsible for game history managing.
+The [History](../flaggame/src/tests/d_history_test.py) test module performs multiple tests assessing the logic responsible for game history managing.
 These tests include, for example, how the software creates new files if old ones cannot be found, or what text is written to file when a game is terminated.
 It also checks that e.g. the history is correctly erased when requested.

 ### CSVHANDLER_TEST